paulgclark/gr-reveng/README.md

 # Overview
 This code provides a Reverse Engineering module to gnuradio.
-It currently consists of two blocks.
+It currently consists of three blocks.

 ## Correlate Access Code - Tag Stream - Fixed Length